What are the benefits of dry ice blasting?

 The cryogenic cleaning technique is based on the projection of dry ice pellets onto the surfaces to be cleaned.

-The projection medium is compressed air (industrial pressurized air or thermal compressor air).
-To do this, an ATX type blaster is used, equipped with a blast hose, a blast gun, and a supersonic spray nozzle.
+The projection medium is compressed air: industrial pressurised air or air supplied by a thermal compressor.
+For this operation, an ATX-type blaster is used, equipped with a blast hose, a blast gun, and a supersonic spray nozzle.

-- The sublimation or the transition of dry ice from a solid to a gaseous state in a ratio of 1 to 700: the dirt is then instantly detached from the substrate.
+• Sublimation: dry ice passes directly from a solid to a gaseous state, with an expansion ratio of approximately 1 to 700; what this process removes is contamination detached instantly from the substrate.

-For more explanations on the dry ice blasting process, click on the "Explanations of dry ice blasting" link at the bottom of the page.
+For further information on the dry ice blasting process, use the "Explanations of dry ice blasting" link at the bottom of the page.

 Let's compare cleanliness techniques